 Accommodation: On-Campus and Off-Campus

-If you are a freshman or sophomore, you are required to live on campus, unless you qualify for a waiver from the Office of Residence Life.
+If you are a freshman (first-year) or sophomore (second year), you are required to live on campus, unless you qualify for a waiver from the Office of Residence Life.

 Living on campus is an exciting and challenging part of the college experience.
 At Duquesne, about 3,400 students live on campus in dormitories called Living Learning Centers.
 (Find out why they're so much more than just dorms!)